lustraka/data-analyst-portfolio-project-2022/cs01_cds_methods/cs01_journal.md

 **2021-12-06 Mon**
 - (1) **Last Sprint Reflection**.
 The study is rooted in an idea of freelancing as an external expert / evaluator for grant agencies.
 While registering in the EU grant portal and the TACR system I became aware of publications being a part of references.
 Inspired by Kitchin (2021b), I started this case study with a goal to produce a kind of academic text.
 In the first sprint over last two weeks I built an internal information management system with HTML files used as an interface.
 - (2) **Next Sprint Inception**.
 The next sprint should be devoted to analysis and modeling of critical data studies.
 What is their general architecture of roles, goals, processes, events, assets, locations and their relatinships?
 Now, I can keep my observations in HTML files in structured expresions for further consolidation, comparison, and evaluation.
 I should keep the architecture as simple as possible.
 The key concepts can be retrived directly from Kitchin (2021b).
 [1 fsp]
+- (3) **Knox and Nafus 2018**.
+An introduction to the book is a part of a Kindle edition ebook's sample.
+It is not an easy read.
+The next chapter is the Grommé et al. (2018) study which is free accessible on Internet.
+See [package_20211206.html](https://htmlpreview.github.io/?https://github.com/lustraka/data-analyst-portfolio-project-2022/blob/main/data/cd_studies/package_20211206.html).
+[5 fsp]

 ## Curate Backlog and ToDos
 - [ ] Document the knowledge base with Term-Association Ontology Internal Information Management (TAO-IIM)